MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 ms.reviewer: v-brycho
 ---

-# Gestures you can use to author and navigate a guide in Dynamics 365 Guides
+# Gestures for authoring and navigating in Dynamics 365 Guides (Preview)

 To author and navigate through a guide in Microsoft Dynamics 365 Guides, you’ll use gaze and a few gestures.